 To access Carnival’s wi-fi, you’ll have to sign up for one of three packages:

-Premium ($17 per day) — Offers access to all websites and streaming services (including YouTube, but not including Netflix on many ships).
+Premium (~$14 per day) — Offers access to all websites and streaming services (including YouTube, but not including Netflix on many ships).
 The Premium plan does offer Skype video calls and the fastest speeds possible on the ship for your web browsing.
-If you are a heavy phone user on your cruise, then you’ll likely want the Premium package.
+If you are a heavy phone user on your cruise or want to make video calls, then you’ll likely want the Premium package.

 You can purchase a plan at a discount before your cruise starts or you can simply purchase when you are on the ship.